-Multi-factor authentication (MFA) has been critical, if not the best protection, for payment fraud prevention.
-Fraudsters have huge toolkits at their disposal designed to acquire passwords or glean personal information that can help defeat challenges, but MFA puts a critical piece of identity verification outside a bad actor’s reach to thwart attempts.
+Multi-factor authentication (MFA) has been the best protection against payment fraud.
+Unfortunately, Fraudsters have huge toolkits at their disposal designed to acquire passwords or glean personal information that can help defeat challenges, but MFA puts a critical piece of identity verification outside a bad actor’s reach.

-At Paymode-X, the accounts payable automation company I work for, we deploy advanced protections to prevent exactly these kinds of sophisticated account takeover frauds; we see them often, and it’s a primary reason our B2B payments customers utilize Paymode-X. If you don’t or you’re not working with a company like ours that can protect your sensitive bank account information from unauthorized updates or payment initiations to thwart business payment fraud, you’re going to want to know how to stop these two methods today.
+At Paymode-X, we deploy advanced protections to prevent exactly these kinds of sophisticated account takeover frauds; we see them often, and it’s a primary reason our B2B payments customers utilize Paymode-X. If you don’t, or you’re not working with a company like ours that can protect your sensitive bank account information from unauthorized updates or payment initiations to thwart business payment fraud, you’re going to want to know how to stop these three methods today.

-Let’s take a look at two of the strategies fraudsters are using to hack your accounts and emails and the solutions.
+Let’s take a look at three of the strategies fraudsters are using to hack your accounts and emails and the solutions to each.

 Essentially, once the swap has been completed, fraudsters simply plug your phone number when they get the “forgot password” prompt on, say, your bank account, receive the verification text and then make off with your money.
 By the time you’re wise to the scheme and contact your mobile carrier to get the number switched back, you or your company may already be out a significant sum.